git-kcorp/ConsultarSaldoRepo/Gasto/README.md

     ...tseslint.configs.recommendedTypeChecked,
     // Alternatively, use this for stricter rules ...tseslint.configs.strictTypeChecked,
-    // Optionally, add this for stylistic rules ...tseslint.configs.stylisticTypeChecked,
+    // Optionally, add this for stylistic rules raro ...tseslint.configs.stylisticTypeChecked,
   ],
   languageOptions: {